 The Seated Leg to Chest Stretch is easy and effective

-Did you ever notice that when your behind (rear and side) hurts your back is also sore?
-Do you also find that this is often when you sit?
+Did you ever notice that when your butt muscle (rear and side) hurts your back is also sore?
+Do you also find that this happens often when you sit?

-Well, the connection is because your already tight butt muscles are adding to tighten up your lower back.
-This can be fixed.
+This is because your already tight butt muscles are also tightening up your lower back.
+Don’t worry.
+You CAN fix this yourself.

 When your gluteus maximus, medius and minimus are not both stretched and strengthened, you’ll hurt.
 When you sit all day long (and pretty much all of us do) these muscles become weaker and shorter.

 The trick is to keep your butt moving!

 The problem too is that the less you use you g.max. the more strained and sore it itself becomes.

 Weak and sore glutes fail to support the lumbar spine leading to pain.
 When they become tight, your pelvic tilt goes off and you easily risk injury to the discs in your spine.
 It is important for you to start reconditioning these muscles for relief.

 The Seated Leg to Chest is a great exercise to help you.